nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp4.md

 As in the [previous section](./gcp2.md), create a new project and create a VM.
 This time, for the VM configurations:

 - be sure to choose a Region that begins with "us-" because the NCBI SRA data is located in the United States (any is fine, i.e., `us-west1 (Oregon)`)
-- do not check either box for the Firewall configuration.
+- for this example, do not check either box for the Firewall configuration.

 Connect to the VM with the Google Cloud Shell (authorise shell and set up SSH keys if necessary).

 ## Step 2: Install SRA toolkit